alextim/astro-lib/packages/astro-webmanifest/README.md

 };
 ```

-In this configuration the default `en` language and the `fr` language will have common icon set, `es` - own icon set.
+In this configuration, the default `en` language and `fr` language will have a common icon set, `es` will have its own icon set.

-:bulb: The favicon will be only one for all languages.
+:bulb: The favicon will be the same for all languages.
 The source for generation will be taken from the default language.

 You can explore a localization usage in this demo [repo](https://github.com/alextim/astro-lib/tree/main/examples/webmanifest/i18n).